rust-lang/nomicon/src/other-reprs.md

 Foo(f32)` to always have the same ABI as `f32`.

-This repr is only considered part of the public ABI of a type if either the single field is pub, or if it's layout is documented in prose.
+This repr is only considered part of the public ABI of a type if either the single field is `pub`, or if its layout is documented in prose.
 Otherwise, the layout should not be relied upon by other crates.

 More details are in the [RFC][rfc-transparent].